Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Preliminaries

 \subsection{Dataset Construction and Splitting}

-To build datasets suitable for a specific model, signaling first needs to be divided into $s_u$ and $s_d$ based on source and destination addresses, and $s_u^{i}$ and $\mathbf{s_d^{i}}$ are matched according to time, ID, status and other information.
+To build datasets suitable for a specific model, signaling first needs to be divided into $s_u$ and $s_d$ according to their respective source and destination addresses.
+Subsequently, the components $s_u^{i}$ and $\mathbf{s_d^{i}}$ are aligned based on temporal, identification, and status-related information.